Baranidevops/cpe-plugins-release-local/README.md

 ----------
 ### Download Source Plugin: *cpe.rpm.download-source*
 ##### Purpose
-Provide functionality to easily download source files into target directories.
+Provide functionality to easily download source files into  directories.

 #### Notes
 - If this plugin is applied, the ```downloadSource``` task will automatically be made a dependency of the ```buildRpm``` task, so that source files are downloaded prior to buulding the rpm.